atingupta2005/Jenkins-5-Days-Training-Material/Hands-On/7-Jenkins-in-Action/5-Jenkins-Tips-and-Tricks.md

 ## Trigger Jobs from Bash Scripts (No parameters)
  - Refer Resourses\crumb.sh
- - Right mouse clink on Build and copy the link
+ - Right mouse click on Build and copy the link
  - Run first command to collect crumb token on the Jenkins machine terminal
  - Run second command after replacing the URL with the one copied
  - Make sure build has started in Jenkins Portal